ChalkandFeather/CV/README.md

 **Makers Academy** ( 12/2022 - 04/2023 )

+Makers Academy (12/2022 - 04/2023)

-- Curriculum of total immersion, centered around learning, solving and development of project based work.
-Programming fundamentals.Version control with Git/GitHu.
-Test-driven development (TDD), Object-oriented programming (OOP) principles, Full-stack web development using Ruby and javascript, Front-end HTML, CSS, Relational databases and SQL.
-Deployment and hosting of web applications and Integration of third-party APIs
+- Curriculum Programming fundamentals, problem solving and development.Version control in GitHub, test-driven development (TDD), object-oriented programming (OOP), Ruby, javascript, Full stack frameworks, HTML, CSS, Relational databases and SQL.
+Deployment and hosting of web apps and Integration of third-party APIs
+- Engineering team projects, organised into Agile sprints based on . discussed approaches, planning design and features to best reflect user experience and create a schedule of tickets
-  Engineering projects involved teamwork and communication in an Agile sprint framework.
-I played a key role fostering an environment that encouraged openness and supportive collaboration to achieve team and individual goals as well as a product to be proud of
+- Pair programming via Slack and VCS live- I fostered an environment that encouraged openness and supportive collaboration to achieve team and individual goals plus a product to be proud of
-  Pair programming became staple with successful collaboration to learn, explore, understand and efficiently produce quality code and build lasting relationships

 **Introduction to Coding** ( 2022 ) Level 2